These Top 10 Questions Will Increase Your Child’s Self Esteem Quickly & Easily.

 When children are asked open-ended questions, it shows them that their opinions, ideas, thoughts & feelings matter.
 After all, if you didn’t want to know, you wouldn’t ask.

 Therefore, asking open-ended questions says to your child that their contribution matters.
 You want to know what they think.
 You value their opinion.
 You are genuinely interested in their ideas.
 All of this goes to strengthening, developing & building your child’s positive self-esteem and self-image, as well as strengthening your relationship with your child.

-As a former Deputy Head using open-ended questions together when you are reading books, is a great way to help your child grow in confidence, and to learn to enjoy stories, while also developing their language and prediction skills.
+Using open-ended questions together when you are reading books, is a great way to help your child grow in confidence, and to learn to enjoy stories, while also developing their language and prediction skills.